Tsirelson's Bound Prohibits Communication Through a Disconnected Channel: Introduction

+We briefly recall the setting for the Bell--CHSH experiment.
+Section ~\ref{S:Bell} provides a more detailed account.
 A famous application of nonlocality is to construct an \emph{$1$-$2$ oblivious transfer protocol} between two distant agents (A)lice and (B)ob.
-Alice and Bob each possess a mysterious box representing one half of the quantum system to be explained.
+Alice and Bob each hold a box representing one half of the quantum system to be explained.
 Alice's box might, for example, contain one half of a singlet state of spin--$\frac{1}{2}$ particles, with Bob's box containing the other half~\cite{BellEPR,CHSH}.
 In addition, Alice possesses a pair of bits $x_0$ and $x_1$, each of which is a zero or a one.
 Using boolean algebra and her boxes (the protocol will be described later), Alice encodes her pair of bits into a single bit $x^{(1)}$ which she sends across a classical channel to Bob.
-Bob wishes to recover either $x_0$ or $x_1$, but Alice doesn't know in advance which one.
+Bob wants to know the value either of $x_0$ or of $x_1$, but Alice doesn't know which of these Bob wants to know.
 Bob uses the received bit $x^{(1)}$, his box, and some boolean algebra to construct an estimate $y_i$ for his desired bit $x_i$.
 See Figure~\ref{fig:rac} later on.

 What is the probability that Bob correctly estimates the bit he wished to know?
 He has two possible sources of knowledge--- the bit $x^{(1)}$ he received from Alice, and some mysterious `nonlocal' correlation between his box and Alice's.
-The strength of such a nonlocal coordination between two systems is encapsulated by a number $c\in[-1,1]$ called the \emph{Bell-CHSH correlation} such that Bob's probability of guessing correctly is $(1+\abs{c})/2$ (see Supplementary~\ref{SS:Bell}).
-The \emph{Bell--CHSH inequality} tells us that $\abs{c}\leq 1/2$ classically \cite{BellEPR,CHSH}.
-Mathematically, the statement of \emph{nonlocality} is that $c$ may violate the Bell--CHSH inequality.
-This has been supported by increasingly supported by experiments, culminating in a recent loophole-free verification \cite{Hensen:15}.
-We think of the Bell--CHSH correlation $c$ as a measure of the \emph{strength} of the nonlocality manifest in our boxes.
+The strength of such a nonlocal coordination between two systems is captured by a parameter $c\in[-1,1]$ called the \emph{Bell--CHSH correlation}.
+Bob's probability of guessing the value of Alice's bit correctly is $(1+\abs{c})/2$.
+The \emph{Bell--CHSH inequality} states that $\abs{c}\leq 1/2$ in a world governed by classical (non-quantum) mechanics \cite{BellEPR,CHSH}. \emph{Nonlocality} is the state of affairs in which the Bell--CHSH inequality is violated.
+To the best of our knowledge, real world physics is nonlocal.
+Over the years, the violation of the Bell--CHSH inequality has been measured in increasingly accurate and loophole-free experiments, culminating in the celebrated ``loophole-free'' verification of Hensen~\textit{et.al.} \cite{Hensen:15}.

-How large can $c$ be? \emph{Tsirelson's~bound} tells us that $\abs{c}$ cannot exceed $1/\sqrt{2}$ in a world described by quantum mechanics \cite{Tsirelson}.
+Thus, we know that $\abs{c}$ can exceed $1/2$.
+How large can $\abs{c}$ be?
+Tsirelson's bound tells us that $\abs{c}$ cannot exceed $1/\sqrt{2}$ in a world described by quantum mechanics~\cite{Tsirelson}.
 This quantum bound on nonlocality: